bbourque2901/TheLonelyReader/resources/design-document.md

 ### 4.2.
 Out of Scope

 - importing a full library of books so our database is complete
+- using a third party tracking service like kindle so user doesn't have to manually update progress in a specific book whil reading

 # 5. Proposed Architecture Overview